Antipope Benedict XIII: Avignon papacy

 In 1398, the Kingdom of France withdrew its recognition of the Avignon anti-popes.
 Benedict was abandoned by 17 of his cardinals, with only five remaining faithful to him.
 Benedict's rationale for continuing the rivalry lay in the fact that he was the last living cardinal created by Gregory XI, the last undoubted pope.
 As the only unquestioned cardinal, Benedict argued, he was, by right and by canon law, the only qualified candidate left who could validly claim the papacy.
-Following the Council of Constance Benedict's logic was not widely accepted.
+Following the Council of Constance, Benedict's logic was not widely accepted.

 An army led by Geoffrey Boucicaut, brother of Jean Boucicaut, occupied Avignon and started a five-year siege of the Papal Palace which ended when Benedict managed to escape from Avignon on 12 March 1403.
 He sought shelter in the territory of Louis II of Anjou.
 Avignon immediately submitted again to him, and his cardinals likewise recognized him.
 Popular sentiment being again in his favor, he was recognized as the legitimate pope by France, Scotland, Castile and Sicily.

 After the Roman Pope Innocent VII died in 1406, the newly elected Roman pope, Gregory XII, started negotiations with Benedict, suggesting that they both resign so a new pope could be elected to reunite the Catholic Church.
 When these talks ended in stalemate in 1408, Charles VI of France declared that his kingdom was neutral to both papal contenders.
 Charles helped to organise the Council of Pisa in 1409.
 This council was supposed to arrange for both Gregory and Benedict to resign, so that a new universally recognised pope could be elected.
 To oppose this, Benedict convoked the Council of Perpignan but with little success.
 Since both Benedict and Gregory refused to abdicate, the only achievement in Pisa was that a third candidate to the Holy See was put forward: Peter Philarghi, who assumed the name Alexander V.

 University of St Andrews

 The arms of St Andrews keep a crescent, canting arms of the Luna family (luna).

 A group of Augustinian clergy, driven from the University of Paris by the Schism and from the universities of Oxford and Cambridge by the Anglo-Scottish Wars, formed a society of higher learning in St Andrews, Fife, Scotland in 1410.
 The Bishop of St Andrews, Henry Wardlaw, then successfully petitioned Benedict to grant the school university status by issuing a series of papal bulls, which followed on 28 August 1413.

-Having lost the support of France and driven out from Avignon, Benedict by then had taken refuge in Perpignan, on the Catalan border of the Crown of Aragon, but Scotland was among the handful of supporters that remained loyal.
+Having lost the support of France and driven out from Avignon, Benedict by then had taken refuge in Perpignan, on the Principality of Catalonia's northern border of the Crown of Aragon, but Scotland was among the handful of supporters that remained loyal.
 Nowadays, the University of St Andrews's coat of arms/emblem still incorporates that of Benedict.

 Statue of Benedict XIII in Peníscola, Spain.